How to pronounce ‘garage’ in British English? It may surprise you to learn that there are four different ways it is pronounced in the UK!

-The way you pronounce this word says something about you in terms of your social class.
-You probably didn’t know that.
+The way you choose to pronounce ‘garage’ says something about you in terms of your social class, which is something you probably didn’t know.

 If you would like to change your pronunciation of this word to make it sound posh, I will also teach you how to do that in this lesson.